toshiokimura/17_BankCampaign/README.md

 Overall test accuracy results are in the 87% - 91% range.

+SVS takes very long time for both at Train and Score stages.

 DecisionTreeClassifier performs well at Train, but not well at Test, meaning overfitting.

 Using all features vs. 7 features gives better results.